douglask3/fireMIPbenchmarking/readme.md

 This dir structure should be conistent across all models you wish to open (which I'm not sure it is on the fireMIP server).

-If you wish to store data outside of the project, you can either use symbolic links or set the new path by altering 'data_dir.ModelOutputs' in 'cfg/params.r/'.
+If you wish to store data outside of the project, you can either use symbolic links or set the new path by altering ``data_dir.ModelOutputs`` in *cfg/params.r/*.

 ## Configuring masking and comparisons

 Most of the fire comparison paramters are already setup, so if might be able to skip this section.
-However, if you wish to correct, modify, or create new comparisons, then you will need to modify or create a new 'cfg/variable.xxx.r' file, where xxx is the comparison group.
-Using 'cfg/varibale.fire.r' as an example:
+However, if you wish to correct, modify, or create new comparisons, then you will need to modify or create a new *cfg/variable.xxx.r* file, where xxx is the comparison group.
+Using *cfg/varibale.fire.r* as an example:

 ### Model.Variable

 1. In ``Model.Variable``, the top row lists the names for the comparison.
 These can be named anything, and is used to reference that variable late in the cfg and when making benchmark outputs.
 The 2nd line are the unit size of the obsvered variable to be opened compared to some standard unit (the standard unit is normally SI in most of the pre-defined comparisons, but as long as your consitant, you can pick whatever unit you like).
-As 'GFED4xxx' are all fractional burnt area, the 2nd row are of size 1 compared to the standrd unit of fractional area.
+As ``GFED4xxx`` are all fractional burnt area, the 2nd row are of size 1 compared to the standrd unit of fractional area.
 If they had been %, then this would be 100 (cos it would be 100 times bigger than the standard unit of franction area).
 If you wanted the standrd unit to be %, then these would all be changed to 0.01, cos there 0.01 x the size of the new standard unit.
 The 3rd line is the temporal resultion of the observed.
-At the moment, it will accept 'Annual', 'Monthly', or 'daily'.
+At the moment, it will accept ``'Annual'``, ``'Monthly'``, or ``'daily'``.

 The 4th row is the start year of the comparison.
-The 5th row is how this should be converted for annual average over the full period. 'mean' means the mean of all years, while 'sum' is the sum of all years.
-If in doubt, this is normally set to 'mean'.
+The 5th row is how this should be converted for annual average over the full period. ``mean`` means the mean of all years, while ``sum`` is the sum of all years.
+If in doubt, this is normally set to ``mean``.

 For example: